Stefan Koubek

+Early life

+Koubek had his first experience on the tennis court as a 2.5-year-old, where his parents were playing as a hobby.
+He started practicing with a coach at the age of six on the Villacher Arbeitersportverein (VAS) courts in St. Martin, Villach.
+Koubek won his first smaller tournament at the age of nine and later won the national vice championship title in the U10 class.
+After completing his elementary and secondary school education in Villach, Koubek went to a business school in Klagenfurt for a year while training at Sportunion Klagenfurt.
+Koubek became a national indoors champion in the U16 class, gaining an entry into the Austrian Tennis Association.

 Tennis career

 Koubek turned professional in 1994, losing his first match in St Pölten.
 Between 1994 and 1998, Koubek mostly played in ATP Futures and ATP Challenger Series events.

 In 1997 he jumped up 184 positions in the rankings, thanks to good results in Challenger tournaments, reaching finals in Ulm and Alpirsbach.
 1998 saw Koubek win his first Challenger event in Alpirsbach; later that same year he lost to Younes El Aynaoui in the final of Maia.
 Koubek compiled a 33–20 record for the year.

-Koubek won his first ATP title in 1999 at Atlanta as a qualifier.
+Koubek won his first ATP title in 1999 in Atlanta as a qualifier.
 He achieved this losing only one set in the whole tournament, overcoming Sébastien Grosjean in the final in straight sets.
-Koubek reached the fourth round in his French Open debut, losing to Àlex Corretja; to date this is his best performance at this event.
+Koubek reached the fourth round in his French Open debut, losing to Àlex Corretja; to date, this is his best performance at this event.
 Koubek made the final of Bournemouth, losing to Adrian Voinea, and helped his country Austria back into the World Group of Davis Cup by defeating Sweden 3–2 in a promotion tie.
 Koubek was second only to Albert Costa in wins on clay during the 1999 season, with 28 match victories.

-In 2000 Koubek won his second title on the hardcourts at Delray Beach, defeating Álex Calatrava.
-He reached the semi finals at Mexico City, losing to Juan Ignacio Chela.
+In 2000 Koubek won his second title in the hardcourts at Delray Beach, defeating Álex Calatrava.
+He reached the semi-finals at Mexico City, losing to Juan Ignacio Chela.
 He reached his highest singles rank to date on March 13, 2000, when he became World No. 20.
 At the 2000 French Open, in his match against Attila Sávolt (the score being 2-1 sets and 5-2 games in favour of his opponent), after having already received three warnings for various transgressions, Koubek was disqualified due to throwing his racket and accidentally hitting a ball boy.